 Dust and debris accumulating on the panels will result in the prevention of efficient absorption of sunlight and lower energy output.

-The way solar panels are designed means most particulates naturally slide off the panels on their own anyway.
+The angled, smooth surface of solar panels means most particulates naturally slide off on their own anyway.

 Snow on the panels will also usually melt away as these panels generate a significant amount of heat.